GoogleCloudPlatform/blueprints/catalog/gitops/README.md

 A GitOps Continuous Deployment pipeline using Anthos Config Management (ACM), Cloud Source Repository (CSR), and Cloud Build.

+After installing this blueprint, you will be able to:

+1. Manage your git repository config with version control
+2. Manage your infrastructure with version control
+3. Create merge requests to review changes
+4. Manage plain KRM or auto-rendered blueprints
+5. Specify kpt functions to hydrate and validate your config automatically
+6. Automatically apply your config changes to your Config Controller cluster on merge

 ## Setters

 ```